herongrove/collab/README.md

 ## Citing

 If you use this repository, please cite the following work:
 > Bell, Emily V., Elizabeth A. Albright, and Dane Bell.
 “Mitigating Hazard through Collaborative PolicyNetworks:  A  Study  of  Policy  Learning  in  Urban  Stormwater  Management.”
-Association  for  PublicPolicy Analysis and Management Fall Research Conference, Denver, CO, November2019.
+Association  for  PublicPolicy Analysis and Management Fall Research Conference, Denver, CO, November 2019.